syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 ## Enable Parsing Mode

-The value of the SfNumericUpDown can be parsed based on the `ParsingMode` property.
+SfNumericTextBox provides option to display the value in double or decimal.
+Following code shows the Decimal parsing mode which can be set through `ParsingMode` property.

-N> The `ParsingMode` is of type Parsers containing enum values of Double and Decimal.

 {% tabs %}